best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 * No text has spaces between letters in a word for visual effect as this can be difficult to read and screen readers will read the letters out one by one - this is not mentioned specifically in WCAG but we consider it necessary to pass [guideline 1. perceivable](https://www.w3.org/TR/WCAG21/#perceivable)
 * Colour is never used as the only way to communicate a message ([success criterion 1.4.1 Use of colour](https://www.w3.org/TR/WCAG21/#use-of-color)).
 * The minimum font size used is size 12 - in general this will help you meet [success criterion 1.4.4 resize text](https://www.w3.org/TR/WCAG21/#resize-text).
+* Make sure there are no spelling or grammatical mistakes – it is possible to run a spelling and grammar check in Excel – in newer versions it can be found on the ‘Review’ ribbon - this will ensure you meet accessibility [guideline 3.1 readable](https://www.w3.org/TR/WCAG21/#readable)

 ### Other pointers for formatting that should be followed in terms of best practice
 In terms of usability and accessibility: